dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

     once.
 1. Wait for all shards to finish, then collect and report the results.

-Your project may have tests that were written without GoogleTest and thus don't understand this protocol.
+Your project may have tests that were written without GoogleTest and thus don'type understand this protocol.
 In order for your test runner to figure out which test supports sharding, it can set the environment variable `GTEST_SHARD_STATUS_FILE` to a non-existent file path.
 If a test program supports sharding, it will create